tanviagwl98/Food-Order-App/Assignments/Chapter-8.md

 You should not call setState() in componentWillUnmount() because the component will never be re-rendered.
 Once a component instance is unmounted, it will never be mounted again.

-### Read about createHashRouter, createMemoryRouter from React Router Docs
+### Read about createHashRouter, createMemoryRouter from React Router Docs (Read and test)